top of page

 3) SHE SHELTERS to build a girls-only cabin, we call "She Shelters" on each school site.
 The cabin is a bright and clean place with a locked door, which has running water, a shower head, hooks and a bench making it a place girls are happy to change in and wash up when they are menstruating.

 Building on the success of our pilot project, these gestures will help end the cycle of poverty for females by helping them stay in school as a start.
-Though stigmas are deeply engrained, I’m helping these girls redefine what it means to be a Sierra Leonean female, eradicating entrenched views of the female body as impure, taboo and shameful.

 Read more about period poverty